Gazler/githug/README.md

 ##Contributing

- Get yourself on the [contributors list](https://github.com/Gazler/gitscrub/contributors) by doing the following:
+ Get yourself on the [contributors list](https://github.com/Gazler/githug/contributors) by doing the following:

   * Fork the repository
   * Make a level using the DSL (covered below)
-  * Add your level to the LEVELS array inside `lib/gitscrub/level.rb` in a position that makes sense (the "commit" level after the "add" and "init" levels for example)
+  * Add your level to the LEVELS array inside `lib/githug/level.rb` in a position that makes sense (the "commit" level after the "add" and "init" levels for example)
   * Make sure your level works (covered below)
   * Submit a pull request

 ##DSL

-Gitscrub has a DSL for writing levels
+Githug has a DSL for writing levels

 An example level: